phoenisx/rustschool/README.md

 # RUSTSCHOOL

 Code Samples for varius Rust Features to get a heads on Rust-Lang, based on [Rust Book](https://doc.rust-lang.org/book/).
+It is considered:
+  - That you have some knowledge in programming, and have worked with some language before...
-It is considered that you have read [Chap-1](https://doc.rust-lang.org/book/) from the Rust Book, for initial setups.
+  - That you have read [Chap-1](https://doc.rust-lang.org/book/) from the Rust Book, for initial setups.

 - **Chap-2**: [Guessing Game](./guessing-game)
   - Helps you understand basic terms for Rust Lang.